-Coaching programmes normally consist of 6, 9 or 12 monthly sessions of 90 minutes – depending on the goals that the client is seeking to achieve.
+Programmes normally consist of 6, 9 or 12 monthly sessions of 90 minutes – depending on the goals that the client is seeking to achieve.
 Alongside goal setting and active listening, a range of approaches or models may be used if appropriate (and if the client agrees).
-Previous clients have benefited from use of Goal-orientated coaching, Positive Psychology model, Cognitive Behavioural Coaching, Solution-Focussed Coaching or a more holistic Gestalt Coaching approach.
+Previous clients have benefited from use of Goal-orientated, Positive Psychology, Cognitive Behavioural, Solution-Focussed or a more holistic Gestalt Coaching approach.

-Throughout coaching sessions, the goal is what will help the client achieve their goals and be able to sustain their performance themselves.
+Throughout each session, the goal is what will help the client achieve their goals and be able to sustain their performance themselves.
 Our coaching & mentoring services complement our other services by enabling clients to be self-sufficient; no longer needing further external consultancy or training.